sarimabbas/bunnygram/README.md

 });
 ```

-The validator will be run inside the `handler` to make sure that the received data conforms to the expected type.
+The validator will be run inside the handler to make sure that the received data conforms to the expected type.

 ## How it works

 Conceptually, `bunnygram` is straighforward.
 It instantiates a Next.js API handler and another function to invoke it.
 It abstracts away some of the boilerplate regarding parsing request bodies, providing type safety and so on.

 The flow of data is as follows.
 The `send` function (introduced previously above) sends a `POST` request with your payload to QStash.
-QStash will then forward that payload by sending another `POST` request to the API `handler`.
-The `handler` will receive the data and run your job with it.
+QStash will then forward that payload by sending another `POST` request to the API handler.
+The handler will receive the data and run your job with it.

-What might be a little confusing is how server-side Next.js API `handler` code and its client code are colocated in the same file.
+If you look at the source code, what might be a little confusing is how server-side Next.js API handler code and its client code are colocated in the same file.
 But that is what makes shared typing possible in order to improve DX.